marcsup619/gxmods_fix-any-major_minor-bugs_corrections-and-recommendations/documentation/shaders.md

 |`iRootViewColor`| float4 | An [`r`, `g`, `b`, `a`] value reflecting color of the viewport.
 Valid only when filters are applied to the `:root` element.|
 |`iArgs`|float[]|A variable length array used to carry the args defined in the CSS by the `-opera-args()` function.
 See [Passing custom args](#passing-custom-args) for more details.|

-### Deprecated uniforms
+### Deprecated uniforms:

-Following uniforms are deprecated and will be removed as soon as with version 95.x of Opera GX.
+Following listed table uniforms are deprecated and will be removed as soon as with version 95.x of Opera GX:

 | Uniform Name | Type | Description |
 |---|---|---|
 | `iFrame` | float | A value between 0 and 100 describing current animation frame.
 This is used by the Opera Mods engine for shaders that are willing to animate.
 You can setup animation by adding the `animation` entry to the Mod's manifest and `iFrame` will be calculated for each animation frame accordingly to the animation parameters.
 This is similar to how [animated shaders](#animated-filters) work together with `-opera-args()` function.|

-## Example Shader
+## Example Shader:

 ```
 // Currently processed chunk (subregion) of the source image.